dylank06/bikesharing/README.md

 Link to Dashboard: https://public.tableau.com/shared/STXHJGXQR?:display_count=y&:origin=viz_share_link

-## Overview
+## Summary

-The purpose of this ananlysis was to create a visual story of NYC Citibikes raw data and turn it into useful information using Tableau.
+- The purpose of this ananlysis was to create a visual story of NYC Citibikes raw data and turn it into useful information using Tableau.
 To present a business proposal for a bike-sharing company.
 Created worksheets, dashboards, and stories to visualize key data from a New York Citi Bike dataset.

+## Overview of Analysis

+### Change Trip Duration to A Datetime Format

+- Used Python and Pandas functions, to convert the "tripduration" column from an integer to a datetime datatype to get the time in hours, minutes, and seconds (00:00:00).
+After converting the "tripduration" column to a datetime dataytpe, I exported the DataFrame as a CSV file to use for the trip analysis.

+### Create Visualizations for the Trip Analysis

+- Using Tableau, created visualizations that show:
+  - How long bikes are checked out for all riders and genders.
+  - How many trips are taken by the hour for each day of the week, for all riders and genders.
+  - A breakdown of what days of the week a user might be more likely to check out a bike, by type of user and gender.

+### Create a Story and Report for the Final Presentation

+- Created a story in Tableau and write a report that describes the key outcomes of the NYC Citibike analysis.

 ## Results